McCarthy becomes the first speaker ever to be ousted from the job in a House vote

 Trump, the former president who is the Republican front-runner in the 2024 race to challenge Biden, weighed in to complain about the chaos.
 “Why is it that Republicans are always fighting among themselves," he asked on social media.

+Asked about McCarthy's ouster as he exited court in New York, where he is on trial for business fraud, Trump did not respond when a reporter asked for his thoughts.

-One key McCarthy ally, Rep. Marjorie Taylor Greene, R-Ga., took to social media urging support for “our speaker” and an end to the chaos that has roiled the Republican majority.
+One key McCarthy ally, Rep. Marjorie Taylor Greene, R-Ga., who is also close with Trump, took to social media urging support for “our speaker” and an end to the chaos that has roiled the Republican majority.

-Republicans were upset that McCarthy relied on Democratic votes Saturday to approve the temporary measure to keep the government running until Nov.
-17. Some would have preferred a government shutdown as they fight for deeper spending cuts.

-But Democrats were also upset with McCarthy for walking away from the debt deal that he made with Biden earlier this year that already set federal spending levels, as he emboldened his right flank to push for steep spending reductions.
+Republicans left the chamber in a daze, totally uncertain about next steps.
+“I honestly don’t know,” said Rep. Debbie Lesko, R-Ariz.
+“This is a total disaster.”

+Many had lined up to hug McCarthy, some to shake his hand.

 Associated Press writers Kevin Freking, Stephen Groves and Mary Clare Jalonick contributed to this report.